cyberark/cyberark-conjur-cli/CONTRIBUTING.md

 $ ./bin/test_integration -d
 ```

-1. Under the individual test add the following:
+1. Under the individual test add an identifier of your choosing

+For example:

 ```
-<name-of-test-function>.<identifier>=True

-## Example
+# Example test function
-def my-integration-test-function()
+def my-integration-test()
   ...

-my-integration-test-function.someidentifier=True
+my-integration-test.someidentifier=True
 ```

-1. Add the identifier of choice to the following command:
+1. Add the identifier to the following command:

 ```
 root@123456:/opt/conjur-api-python3# nose2 -v -X --config integration_test.cfg -A '<identifier>' $@